daearconsulting/daearconsulting.github.io/README.md

 ## About Us
 Daear Consulting, LLC is a technical research and implementation lab specializing in **Tribal data sovereignty**, **geospatial analytics**, and **AI-integrated governance systems**.
 We transform standards and policy frameworks into **operational pipelines** that embed **consent, governance, and ethical stewardship** directly into technical workflows.

 Our team bridges **geospatial science**, **cloud/HPC infrastructure**, **AI/ML systems**, and **governance-aware metadata**, ensuring that **OCAP®**, **CARE**, and community-defined data protocols are operationalized effectively.

 ## Services
 - **Tribal Data Sovereignty Implementation** – Building systems that respect community governance and consent
-- **Geospatial Data Engineering** – Remote sensing workflows, spatial data pipelines, dashboards, and analytics
+- **Geospatial Data Engineering** – Remote sensing workflows, spatial data pipelines, and analytics
 - **AI/ML Integration** – Machine learning models embedded in governance-aware infrastructure
 - **Cloud & HPC Solutions** – Scalable, reproducible, and secure pipelines
 - **Governance-Aware Metadata Systems** – CARE, OCAP®, and community-aligned data models

 ## Why Choose Daear Consulting
-We are not just policy advisors, we are **technical implementers**.
+We are not just policy advisors — we are **technical implementers**.
 Our clients benefit from:

 - **Deep technical expertise** in data pipelines and infrastructure
 - **Governance-aware system design** aligned with Tribal and federal requirements
 - **Hands-on training** for internal teams